huynguy-db/arcion-docs/content/docs/targets/target-setup/cloudsql/cloudsql-mysql.md

 The following steps refer to the extracted [Arcion self-hosted CLI]({{< ref "docs/quickstart/#ii-download-replicant-and-create-a-home-repository" >}}) download as the `$REPLICANT_HOME` directory.

 ## Prerequisites
-Pay attention to the following before configuring MySQL as the Target system:
+Pay attention to the following before configuring Cloud SQL for MySQL as the target system:

 - To replicate tables into the catalogs or schemas you need, make sure that the specified user possesses the `CREATE TABLE` and `CREATE TEMPORARY TABLE` privileges on those catalogs and schemas.
 - If you want Replicant to create catalogs or schemas for you on the target Cloud SQL for MySQL system, then you must grant `CREATE DATABASE` or `CREATE SCHEMA` privileges respectively to the user.